Nagahemachand/AI_tutor/README.md

 # AI_tutor
-This is an AI based AI tutor app under development
+This is an AI based tutor app under development